CobySoss/ScaWL/README.md

 ```bash
 sh get_matrices.sh
 ```
-This script will retrieve the matrices from the Florida University repository and perform all data preparation.
+This script will retrieve the matrices from the University of Florida repository and perform all data preparation.
 If the graphs cannot be connected to because of ssh certificate issues, you can temporarily bypass certificate validation with the command: